librity/ft_dev_diaries/README.md

 ## About <a name = "about"></a>

-About a month ago I began my journey at [42 S Paulo](https://www.42sp.org.br/), and I started writing daily updates on my progress and sharing them with my squad.
+About a month ago I began my journey at [42 S Paulo](https://www.42sp.org.br/).
-They're full of beginner-friendly tips on my current project and about coding in general.
+I started writing daily updates and sharing them with my squad.
+They're full of beginner-friendly tips about 42's projects and coding in general.

-A friend told me I should post these updates online for posterty's sake.
+A friend told me I should post these online for posterty's sake.
 I was studying GO the other night and I came across a new static site generator called [Hugo](https://gohugo.io/), so I thought I'd give it a shot.